staroldwastaken/staroldwastaken/README.md

 - 👋 Hi, I’m @staroldwastaken
 - 👀 I’m interested in ...
-Coding, Professional Dumbass, and I like Smash Bros
+Coding, Being a Professional Dumbass, and I like Smash Bros
 - 🌱 I’m currently learning ...
-Java
+Java and Python
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ... @staroldwastaken on twitter